antodom/wdt_lib/README.md

 ```

-In this code we are establishing a block of code guarded with a watchdog time of 10 seconds, meaning that, if this code takes more than 10 seconds to complete, the watchdog will reset the system, otherwise it will continue running normalling past the watchdog-guarded block of code.
+In this code we are establishing a block of code guarded with a watchdog time of 10 seconds, meaning that, if this code takes more than 10 seconds to complete, the watchdog will reset the system.
+Otherwise it will continue running normally past the watchdog-guarded block of code.

 ### 2. Examples